jacky-mo-1111/jacky-mo-1111.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Graduated as a USC bachelor in Computer Science!
+Graduated from USC with honor!😄